-- Improve your window quality (i.e. triple-glaze windows)
+- Improve your window quality (i.e. triple-glazed windows)

 If you already have a home and you are looking to make a small change, consider LED lighting.
 This is an affordable option that can easily be altered for your home.
 Adding an HRV unit may also be possible for minimal cost and a possible return of investment within 3 years.

 Why Consider Building a High-Performance Home?

 Fortunately, at Made to Last, we already build high-performance homes as our standard.
 Our custom homes offer heat pumps, increased insulation, and airtightness as part of our base pricing, and we always recommend adding an HRV.
 Our homes without upgraded windows and HRVs already test between Step 2-3 on the BC Step Code.

 High-performance homes offer: